PaPaArcane/Ethereum-Viz-MRN/README.md

 # ETH-Group-Project-

-A composite repository, consisting of project files, visuals, and data.
+# This repository, is an example of an Ethereum Visualisation Used for Marketing Purposes.